The Tummy Time Crisis: Why 80% of Babies Are Developmentally Delayed (And How 10 Minutes Could Save Your Child)

 • Prevents positional asphyxiation

-The research shows that babies with strong neck/shoulder muscles from adequate tummy time have LOWER SIDS risk because they can move their heads if breathing becomes compromised.
+The NIH's Safe to Sleep data shows that babies with strong neck and shoulder muscles from adequate tummy time have lower SIDS risk because they can move their heads if breathing becomes compromised.

-The cruel irony?
-By keeping babies exclusively on their backs even while awake, parents create weaker babies who are paradoxically at HIGHER risk when they eventually roll over during sleep.
+And here's the irony -- by keeping babies exclusively on their backs even while awake, parents can actually create weaker babies who are at higher risk when they eventually roll over during sleep.

 Baby Movement Guide background